pietraferreira/quartz/content/notes/daily/testing-relaxation-corev.md

 - Two 32bit instructions, but we will end up with them folded down to a single jal instruction, causing the relocation.

-- in .d file, look at disassembly and make sure it got reduced as expected.
+- In .d file, look at disassembly and make sure it got reduced as expected.

 RELU12
 RELU5